Marriage: It's Not Dating Anymore

 To make matters worse, Jessica stopped going to football games with Will.
 At first, she told Will that she had too much to do around the house to go with him.
 After several rejections, Will stopped asking her and began going to the games by himself.

 Because of the distance developing between them, Will stopped calling Jessica from work.
 It started when he occasionally forgot to phone her on his breaks but slowly ended completely.
 He also stopped bringing Jessica flowers because he didn’t want to stop on his way home from a tiring day at the office.
 As the distance grew between them, Will stopped sharing the events of his day with Jessica.
 When she asked him how his day was, Will usually sighed and said “fine.”

 A year later, the two sat in a marriage counselor’s office, considering divorce.
-Unfortunately, this is a very common situation that we see quite often at Family Dynamics.
+Unfortunately, this is a very common situation that we see quite often at Marriage Helper.